mrcodetastic/json-streaming-parser2/README.md

 In your implementation of these methods you will have to write problem specific code to find the parts of the document that you are interested in.
 Please see the example to understand what that means.
 In the example the ExampleHandler implements the event methods declared in the JsonHandler interface and prints to the serial console when they are called.

-## Why yet another JSON parser?

-When working with small (connected) devices you might quickly get to the point where you need to process potentially huge JSON object received from a REST interface.
-All libraries for processing JSON objects on the Arduino platform had some deficiencies which led me to create one on my own.
-Not really being an expert in writing parsers I miserably failed the first time.

-This is the second attempt and I took Salsify's PHP based parser and ported it to C++.
-This library has been tested on the Arduino/ESP8266 target platform but should work in theory on all platforms available for the Arduino environment

 ## Why a streaming parser?

 Generally speaking when parsing data you have two options to make sense of this data: